QuasimodoNZ/SWEN222-Cluedo-Part-1/README.md

 SWEN222_Cluedo
 ==============

-Test-based version of Cluedo for SWEN222
+Text-based version of Cluedo for SWEN222

 This project was created for SWEN222, it is the first part of two assignments that were to be created with a partner using a revision control system.